 Early records of Emmanuel Reformed Church, which can be found in Guthrie Memorial Library, show receipts for funds received to build the original church and to purchase a bell.

-1765—The first congregation was established with 237 members.
+In 1765, the first congregation was established with 237 members.

 The church's first permanent pastor was Rev. Carl Ludwig Boehme (also known as Charles Louis Boehme), who also served as the pastor of Christ's Church (Littlestown), as well as congregations in Abbottstown and Bermudian.
 Under his leadership (1775-1779), the Emmanuel Reformed Church elected its first consistory, the governing body of the church.